-- (12) Where the Minister determines an application to be inadmissible, he or she shall, as soon as practicable, notify the person concerned and his or her legal representative (if known) of the determination and of the reasons for it, which notification shall, where applicable, include a statement of the effect of subsection (13). - (13) Where an application for international protection that is purported to have been made under section 15 is determined under subsection (11) to be inadmissible- - (a) any examination of the application shall be terminated, and - (b) the report referred to in section 39 shall not be prepared. - (14) A notification under subsections (4)(b) and (12) shall be in a language that the person concerned may reasonably be supposed to understand, where- - (a) the person is not assisted or represented by a legal representative, and - (b) legal assistance is not available to the person. - (15) For the purposes of this section, a country is a first country of asylum for a person if he or she- - (a) (i) has been recognised in that country as a refugee and can still avail himself or herself of that protection, or - (ii) otherwise enjoys sufficient protection in that country, including benefiting from the principle of non-refoulement,
+- (12) Where the Minister determines an application to be inadmissible, he or she shall, as soon as practicable, notify the person concerned and his or her legal representative (if known) of the determination and of the reasons for it, which notification shall, where applicable, include a statement of the effect of subsection (13). - (13) Where an application for international protection that is purported to have been made under section 15 is determined under subsection (11) to be inadmissible- - (a) any examination of the application shall be terminated, and - (b) the report referred to in section 39 shall not be prepared. - (14) A notification under subsections (4)(b) and (12) shall be in a language that the person concerned may reasonably be supposed to understand, where- - (a) the person is not assisted or represented by a legal representative, and - (b) legal assistance is not available to the person. - (15) For the purposes of this section, a country is a first country of asylum for a person if he or she-

+- (a) (i) has been recognised in that country as a refugee and can still avail himself or herself of that protection, or - (ii) otherwise enjoys sufficient protection in that country, including benefiting from the principle of non-refoulement,

-- (b) will be re-admitted to that country. - (16) In this section, "refugee status" and "subsidiary protection status" shall be construed in accordance with Article 2 of Council Directive 2004/83/EC. - F10[(17) For the purposes of this section, a safe third country is a safe country for a person if he or she- - (a) having regard to the matters referred to in subsection (18), has a sufficient connection with the country concerned on the basis of which it is reasonable for him or her to return there. - (b) will not be subjected in the country concerned to the death penalty, torture or other inhuman or degrading treatment or punishment, and - (c) will be re-admitted to the country concerned. - (18) For the purposes of subsection (17)(a), the matters to which regard shall be had include (but are not limited to) the following: - (a) the period the person concerned has spent, whether lawfully or unlawfully, in the country concerned; - (b) any relationship between the person concerned and persons in the country concerned, including nationals and residents of that country and family members seeking to be recognised in that country as refugees; - (c) the presence in the country concerned of any family members, relatives or other family relations of the person concerned; - (d) the nature and extent of any cultural connections between the person concerned and the country concerned.]
+- (b) will be re-admitted to that country. - (16) In F12[subsection (2)(a)], "refugee status" and "subsidiary protection status" shall be construed in accordance with Article 2 of Council Directive 2004/83/EC. - F11[(17) For the purposes of this section, a safe third country is a safe country for a person if he or she- - (a) having regard to the matters referred to in subsection (18), has a sufficient connection with the country concerned on the basis of which it is reasonable for him or her to return there, - (b) will not be subjected in the country concerned to the death penalty, torture or other inhuman or degrading treatment or F12[punishment or a serious and individual threat to his or her life or person by reason of indiscriminate violence in situations of international or internal armed conflict, - (c) will be re-admitted to the country F12[concerned, and] - F13[(d) has the possibility in the country concerned to request refugee status and, if found to be a refugee, to receive protection in accordance with the Geneva Convention. - (18) For the purposes of subsection (17)(a), the matters to which regard shall be had include (but are not limited to) the following: - (a) the period the person concerned has spent, whether lawfully or unlawfully, in the country concerned; - (b) any relationship between the person concerned and persons in the country concerned, including nationals and residents of that country and family members seeking to be recognised in that country as refugees; - (c) the presence in the country concerned of any family members, relatives or other family relations of the person concerned; - (d) the nature and extent of any cultural connections between the person concerned and the country concerned.] - F13[(19) In subsection (17)(d), "refugee status" means the recognition by the country concerned of a third country national or stateless person as a refugee.